Periodic Signals in Binary Microlensing Events: Discussion and Conclusions

 \section{Discussion and Conclusions}

-When the Einstein crossing time is comparable to the orbital period of a binary lens, microlensing lightcurves display quasi-periodic features which can be used to determine $\Torb$.
+When the Einstein crossing time is comparable to the orbital period of a binary lens, microlensing light curves display quasi-periodic features which can be used to determine $\Torb$.
 In the limit when ${\cal R} \gtrsim 1$, the standard LS periodogram analysis can be used to find the period.
-However, in this paper we focus on the regime with ${\cal R} \lesssim 1$ when the variability timescale in observed lightcurves is set by a combination of binary rotation and relative source-lens motion.
+However, in this paper we focus on the regime with ${\cal R} \lesssim 1$ when the variability timescale in observed light curves is set by a combination of binary rotation and relative source-lens motion.
 We have shown that this regime includes specific systems with orbital periods in the range from months to years.
-For such lightcurves the standard periodogram yields incorrect periods (see Fig. \ref{fig:oldnewpowerspectrum}).
-Here we proposed a modification to the timing analysis method designed to compensate for the source motion and extract the correct orbital period.

-We tested our new timing analysis method on simulated lightcurves for four different binary lens systems and calculated period detection rates for a wide range of impact parameter values.
+For such light curves the standard periodogram yields incorrect periods (see Fig. \ref{fig:oldnewpowerspectrum}). {\cite{Nucita2014} have noticed the same issue that the relative source-lens motion affects the periodic signals in binary microlensing light curves and thus prevents the correct orbital periodic extraction via the standard LS analysis.
+They proposed to circumvent the problem by removing the central part of the light curve and demonstrated its success on a few light curves.} \footnote{It remains to be explored how sensitively the data-removal method depends on the configuration of the source-lens system, e.g. the impact parameter and the initial phase angle, and the noise level and sampling frequency under realistic observational conditions.} In this paper, we proposed a modification to the standard LS timing analysis method designed to compensate for the source motion and extract the correct orbital period.
+We tested our new timing analysis method on simulated light curves {at two different noise levels} for four different binary lens systems and calculated period detection rates for a wide range of impact parameter values {averaged over random initial phase angles}.
 The results are very encouraging.
-As long as the orbital period is detectable (i.e. not longer than the length of the simulated lightcurve) our proposed method finds and identifies it correctly in a large fraction of cases.
+As long as the orbital period is detectable (i.e. not longer than the length of the simulated light curve) our proposed method finds and identifies it correctly in a large fraction of cases.

 We find that the period detection rates are determined primarily by the photometric precision and three interdependent parameters, $\alpha$, ${\cal R}$ and $b$.
 Perhaps unsurprisingly, the photometric precision is the most important.
-It determines the minimum value of $\alpha$ for which binarity of the lens is detectable \citep{DSE11} and sets the maximum value of $b$ for which a microlensing event is distinguishable from the noise.
-It also essentially sets the maximum practical length for a lightcurve which in turn determines the maximum detectable orbital period and therefore places a lower limit on ${\cal R}$.
+It determines the minimum value of $\alpha$ for which binarity of the lens is detectable \citep{DSE14} and sets the maximum value of $b$ for which a microlensing event is distinguishable from the noise.
+It also essentially sets the maximum practical length for a light curve which in turn determines the maximum detectable orbital period and therefore places a lower limit on ${\cal R}$.